 Econometric Methodology

 Econometric models have been used to show behavior similarity.
-Previous studies include Bramoullé (2009) and Calvό-Armengol (2009), which suggested that a student’s school performance and activity level is related to that of his friends (32, 33).
+For example, Bramoullé (2009) and Calvό-Armengol (2009) suggested that a student’s school performance and activity level is related to that of his friends (32, 33).
 Spatial econometric models are traditionally used to show the spatial interdependence between variables.
-In the transportation context, these models have been used to show the spatial effects of vehicle ownership (34).
+In transportation, for example, these models have been used to show the spatial effects of vehicle ownership (34).

-This study will use spatial econometrics, specifically the spatial Durbin model, to represent the social interdependence of air travel behavior.
-Spatial models are appropriate for this study’s type of analysis as their weights matrices indicate the strength of the spatially related variables; in this study, the weights matrix is used to represent the tie-strength of individuals’ social networks.
-The tie-strength between individuals is represented in weights matrices which are row-standardized in order to create proportional relationships for each element.
-The weights matrices are then tested in a spatial Durbin count model (social model) to determine the optimal weights matrix using the maximum likelihood estimation method.
+This study uses spatial econometrics, specifically the spatial Durbin model, to examine the social interdependence of air travel behavior.
+Spatial models are appropriate in this context as their weights matrices indicate the strength of the spatially related variables; in this study, the weights matrix represents individual social network tie-strength.
+The tie-strength weights matrices are row-standardized to create proportional relationships for each element, and are then tested in a spatial Durbin count model (social model) to determine the optimal weights matrix using maximum likelihood estimation.
 As a count model predicts the conditional mean λi= eXiβ based on a Poisson-distributed process, the social lag variables are considered by suggesting that λi= eρWiy+Xiβ+WiXiγ.
 Previous literature on spatial count models include Bhat et al. (2013), which used a spatial Durbin count model to consider the relationship of several variables on the number of new business on a county level in Texas (35).
-The social model is then compared to a non-social model to discuss the issues associated with using a non-social model when the variables may be socially dependent or correlated.
+The social model is then compared to a non-social model to examine issues with socially dependent or correlated variable when using a non-social model be.
 A full treatment of spatial econometrics models is given by LeSage and Pace (2009).

 Data Collection

-This study focuses on the relationship between an individual’s social network and his air travel.
-To examine this relationship, air travel data from interconnected social networks is necessary.
-Researchers recruited participants from the Georgia Tech fraternity and sorority system, in partnership with the Georgia Tech Dean of Students, Office of Greek Affairs.
-A web-based survey instrument hosted by the Georgia Institute of Technology’s School of Civil & Environmental Engineering was distributed to a sample population of approximately 3300 Georgia Tech undergraduate students and alumni.
-The survey was distributed via email to the primary points of contact for each fraternity and sorority on file at the Office of Greek Affairs; fraternities and sororities were asked to also solicit responses from their alumni.
-The fraternities and sororities were incentivized with a monetary contribution to a charity of their choice, made in their name.
-A $500 contribution was awarded to both the fraternity and the sorority with the highest number of survey respondents.
+.
+To examine the relationship between individuals’ social network and their air travel in interconnected social networks, researchers recruited participants from the Georgia Tech fraternity and sorority system in partnership with the Georgia Tech Dean of Students, Office of Greek Affairs.
+A web-based survey instrument hosted by the Georgia Institute of Technology’s School of Civil & Environmental Engineering was distributed via email to the primary points of contact for each fraternity and sorority on file at the Office of Greek Affairs.
+This primary sample population is approximately 3300 Georgia Tech undergraduate students, however fraternities and sororities were asked to also solicit responses from their alumni..
+Fraternities and sororities were incentivized with a $500 contribution to a charity of their choice, made in their name, which was awarded to both the fraternity and the sorority with the highest number of survey respondents.